uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/tractability.md

 For example, if computing speed is doubling every 18 months (an optimistic view of Moore's law), and we have an intractable problem that takes \( 2^n \) operations to solve (many take longer than this), then in 18 months we will be able to solve a problem that's just one item bigger.
 For example, if you can solve an exponential time problem for 50 items (50 countries on a map to colour, 50 cities for a salesman to tour, or 50 rings on a Towers of Hanoi problem) in 24 hours, then in 18 months you can expect to buy a computer that could solve it for 51 items at best!
 And in 20 years you're likely to be able to get a computer that could solve for 55 items in one day.
-You're going to have to be more than patient if you want Moore's law to help out here — you have to be prepared to wait for decades for a small improvement!
+You're going to have to be more than patient if you want Moore's law to help out here &ndash; you have to be prepared to wait for decades for a small improvement!

 Remember that if you need to do calculations of huge numbers, there's a calculator here that you can use: